CosmoLike/cocoa/README.md

 ## Cloning the Repository

 **Warning**: Users must have installed [Git LFS](https://git-lfs.github.com) before cloning the repository.
-See sections: [Prerequisites for Linux](https://github.com/CosmoLike/cocoa#prerequisites-for-linux-system-installation) and [Prerequisites for MacOS](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation) for further information.
+See sections: [Prerequisites for Linux](https://github.com/CosmoLike/cocoa#prerequisites-for-linux-system-installation) and [Prerequisites for MacOS](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation) for further information on what needs to be installed before cloning the repository.

 Type